American Mafia: Prohibition era

 The Mafia took advantage of prohibition and began selling illegal alcohol.
 The profits from bootlegging far exceeded the traditional crimes of protection, extortion, gambling, and prostitution.
 Prohibition allowed Mafia families to make fortunes.
 As prohibition continued, victorious factions went on to dominate organized crime in their respective cities, setting up the family structure of each city.
 The bootlegging industry organized members of these gangs before they were distinguished as today's known families.
-The new industry required members at all different employment levels, such as bosses, lawyers, truckers, and even members to eliminate competitors through threat/force.
+The new industry required members at all different employment levels, such as bosses, lawyers, truckers, and even members to eliminate competitors through threat or force.
 Gangs hijacked each other's alcohol shipments, forcing rivals to pay them for "protection" to leave their operations alone, and armed guards almost invariably accompanied the caravans that delivered the liquor.

 In the 1920s, Italian Mafia families began waging wars for absolute control over lucrative bootlegging rackets.
 As the violence erupted, Italians fought Irish and Jewish ethnic gangs for control of bootlegging in their respective territories.
 In New York City, Frankie Yale waged war with the Irish-American White Hand Gang.
 In Chicago, Al Capone and his family massacred the North Side Gang, another Irish-American outfit.
 In New York City, by the end of the 1920s, two factions of organized crime had emerged to fight for control of the criminal underworld—one led by Joe Masseria and the other by Salvatore Maranzano.
 This caused the Castellammarese War, which led to Masseria's murder in 1931.
 Maranzano then divided New York City into five families.
 Maranzano, the first leader of the American Mafia, established the code of conduct for the organization, set up the "family" divisions and structure, and established procedures for resolving disputes.
 In an unprecedented move, Maranzano set himself up as boss of all bosses and required all families to pay tribute to him.
 This new role was received negatively, and Maranzano was murdered within six months on the orders of Charles "Lucky" Luciano.
 Luciano was a former Masseria underling who had switched sides to Maranzano and orchestrated the killing of Masseria.